Storager/CI-documentation/ORGcreation.md

 ![Me at the page](/img/gh-grant-perm-1.png)

-2. Click on the link and put grant owner privileges
+2. Click on the link and grant the owner privileges

 ![Me as owner](/img/gh-grant-perm-2.png)